MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

    ```

    > [!Note]
-   > If your hash for RonHD was different in the previous steps, replace the NTLM hash above with the hash you gathered from victimpc.txt.
+   > If your hash for RonHD was different in the previous steps, replace the NTLM hash above with the hash you gathered from *victimpc.txt*.

    ![Overpass-the-hash via mimikatz](media/playbook-lateral-opth1.png)

-3. Check that a new command prompt opens.
+2. Check that a new command prompt opens.
 It will be executing as RonHD, but that may not seem obvious *yet*.
 Don't close the new command prompt since you'll use it next.

 Azure ATP won’t detect a hash passed on a local resource.
 Azure ATP detects when a hash is **used from one resource to access another** resource or service.